Appointments Process

 You may apply when a vacancy is advertised.
 Previous applications are not considered in the new process.

 No. Each application must be submitted on the current prescribed application form with content supporting the specific advertised vacancy(ies).
 During an advertising period, the form can be downloaded here.
-The Committee makes changes and refinements to the application form for each discrete process.
+The JPAAC makes changes and refinements to the application form for each discrete process.

-IMPORTANT: If you are selected for an interview, you must submit proof that you meet the education requirement.
-You will be asked to e-mail a copy of post-secondary degree(s) or diploma(s) or certificate(s) you have earned or an official transcript (together with a certified translated copy/ies, if applicable) by a specified deadline date for submission.
+If you are selected for an interview, you will be asked to email a scanned copy of your highest post-secondary degree(s) or diploma(s) or certificate(s) you have earned or an official transcript (together with a certified translated copy/ies, if applicable) by a specified deadline date for submission.
 If you fail to submit proof that you meet the education requirement, your interview will be cancelled.
 Applicants are urged to compile this information as soon as possible and have it ready when requested.
-If you do not have any post-secondary education and completed the Equivalency portion of this application instead, you are eligible for an interview and will be exempt from providing copies of certificates and diplomas.
+This does not apply to any applicant being granted an interview where the equivalency requirement applies as set out in subsection 2(1.3) of the Justices of the Peace Act.

 Equivalency for Post-secondary Education: If you do not have any post-secondary education and completed the Equivalency portion of this application instead, you are eligible for an interview and will be exempt from providing copies of certificates and diplomas.

-- did not indicate that you meet the legislated requirement of having a university degree or a diploma granted by a college of applied arts and technology or another institution as noted under subsection 2(1.1) of the Justices of the Peace Act, or that you meet the equivalency requirement (subsection 2(1.3))
+- did not indicate that you meet the legislated requirement of having a university degree or a diploma granted by a college of applied arts and technology or another institution as noted under subsection 2(1.1) of the Justices of the Peace Act, or that you meet the equivalency requirement subsection 2(1.3).

 - applied to a bilingual justice of the peace position which, as noted in the advertisement, requires a Superior level of proficiency in French.
 As you did not indicate that you would be able to conduct hearings in French without further training, you therefore do not meet this mandatory requirement for consideration for a designated bilingual position.

-- used the wrong application form or a form from another process
+- used the wrong application form or a form from another process.

-- vacancy locations for which you wish to be considered not indicated on the application form
+- vacancy locations for which you wish to be considered not indicated on the application form.

-- applied to a location not currently advertised
+- applied to a location not currently advertised.

-- does not have the required 10 years of full time paid or volunteer work experience
+- does not have the required 10 years of full time paid or volunteer work experience.

-- did not provide the required four referees, two of which must be work/professional and two of which must be from the community
+- did not provide the required four referees, two of which must be work/professional and two of which must be from the community.

 To be considered for a vacancy for an advertised justice of the peace position, you must clearly indicate that you meet all of the requirements of that vacancy.
 Failing to demonstrate that you meet the requirements of the vacancy and the General Selection Criteria will result in a “Not Recommended” classification.

-During the evaluation process, Committee members will consider very carefully how the candidates meet the General Selection Criteria for the position.
+During the evaluation process, JPAAC members will consider very carefully how the candidates meet the General Selection Criteria for the position.
 Throughout the application process, candidates shall provide evidence that they meet all of the General Selection Criteria.
 In addition, the candidate review process will consider the desirability of reflecting the diversity of Ontario’s population in appointments of justices of the peace and an assessment of the skills, abilities, and personal characteristics of candidates against those desired in a justice of the peace.

 You may withdraw your application for a vacancy at any time in the process, before or after the closing date for applications.
 All withdrawals must be clearly stated in writing.
 E-mail the JPAAC Coordinator at JPAAC.Info@ontario.ca and in your message state the specific vacancy location(s) from which you wish to withdraw along with your full name and home address.
 You may withdraw your application for a single vacancy or for all vacancies for which you have applied in this manner.

-Our application requires that you are able to demonstrate an understanding of the role of a justice of the peace.
+The application requires that you are able to demonstrate an understanding of the role of a justice of the peace.
 Imperative to the evaluation of your application will be your insights from observing justices of the peace, presiding over different types of courts for which justices of the peace preside, including criminal bail court, criminal case management court, provincial offences early resolution court, and provincial offences trial court.
 We strongly recommend that applicants make every effort to observe each of these courts in action for each of the vacancies to which they have applied.
 The application form (question #5A) requires applicants to detail the observations that they have made.

 Justices of the Peace preside in hearings respecting criminal law and Provincial Offences Act (POA) matters.

-With respect to the criminal law, they preside over virtually all judicial interim release (bail) hearings in the province and the majority of criminal remand courts (appearances that occur prior to a trial).
+With respect to the criminal law, they preside over almost all judicial interim release (bail) hearings in the province and the majority of criminal remand courts (appearances that occur prior to a trial).
 Additionally, they also preside over other criminal hearings.
 They receive informations (the documents that commence criminal proceedings) to confirm or consider the issuance of process by either a summons or a warrant.
 They are responsible for receiving and considering the denial or issuance of search warrants and other matters of criminal process.

-With respect to the provincial offences jurisdiction, Justices of the Peace exercise jurisdiction over the whole range of provincial offences and offences against municipal by-laws such as traffic offences.
+With respect to the provincial offences jurisdiction, justices of the peace exercise jurisdiction over the whole range of provincial offences and offences against municipal by-laws such as traffic offences.
 In this regard, their duties include issuing process, receiving applications for warrants, and presiding over provincial offence trials under various statutes.

 To request information for remote or in-person hearing access, please contact the relevant courthouse, preferably by email, using the subject line, “Hearing Access Request” and identifying the type of case you want to attend and for information related to the schedule and links to participate as an observer.
 Please ensure to include your name in the request.

 A court staff may ask you for a specific case name or number.
-In these instances, please ask for the next available case or court (bail, POA, etc.) where a Justice of the Peace is presiding.
+In these instances, please ask for the next available case or court (bail, POA, etc.) where a justice of the peace is presiding.

 At all times, when observing, please remain courteous and allow the participants to complete their matters without interruption.
 Please abide by these guidelines for remote court appearances, and in particular to these for guidelines for members of the general public and media.